jpsca/jinjax/docs/index.md

 {% call catalog.irender("Component", attr="value") %}content{% endcall %}
 ```

 These calls are evaluated at render time.
-Each call loads the source of the component file, parses it to extract the names of CSS/JS files, required and/or optional attributes, pre-processes the template (replacing components with function calls, as before), and finally renders the new template.
+Each call loads the component file's source, extracts the names of CSS/JS files and required/optional attributes, pre-processes the template (replacing components with function calls as described above), and finally renders the complete template.

 ### Reusing Jinja's Globals, Filters, and Tests